History of Le Patron

 Our company “Van den Bergh Motoren”, better known as Le Patron, was founded in 1988 by Godfried van den Bergh.
 Prior to this, Godfried successfully completed an education as Primary Motorcycle Technician.
 Le Patron is based in Ophemert, The Netherlands: a small town but its presence is widely known.

-Already since 1980, significant experiences has been gained by working on motor cycles but soon enough also on Citroën 2cv and other Citroens’.
+Already since 1978, significant experiences has been gained by working on motor cycles but soon enough also on Citroën 2cv and other Citroens’.
 It was in this period when the interest in 2cv based kit cars started to grow.
+Around 1980 we modified the first vehicle.

 Lomax Importer and approval